Many or all companies we feature compensate us. Compensation and editorial

 CFP®

-Engage with a financial professional specializing in refinancing specifically for low-income households.
+Engage with a financial professional specializing in refinancing for low-income households.
 A financial counselor or financial planner who offers pro-bono hours could provide opportunities to not only consolidate student loans but also help with a plan to pay off the debt and other debts.
 In addition to researching where you can get free or low-cost help, I suggest focusing on the pros and cons of the current loans versus refinancing.
-Ultimately the determination should be an economic benefit to you as the borrower.
+Ultimately, the determination should be an economic benefit to you as the borrower.

 Eligibility and requirements to refinance student loans